-My main research interests are quantum foundations and quantum information theory.
-In particular, I am interested in how quantum phenomena which have a bearing on our fundamental understanding of nature, such as indefinite causal structures, may be harnessed in quantum information processing and future quantum computers.
-My current research is on quantum communication through a superposition of alternative trajectories.
+My main research interests are quantum information theory and foundations.
+In particular, I am interested in how quantum phenomena which have a bearing on our fundamental understanding of nature, such as quantum superpositions of processes and indefinite causal structures, may be harnessed in quantum information processing and future quantum computers.
+My current research is on quantum communication through a superposition of alternative trajectories, which enables noise reduction in quantum communication.
 Previously during my undergraduate and master's studies, I have worked on design principles for quantum coherent transport in photosynthetic systems, as well as quantum neural networks which take quantum states as inputs and outputs.

 Quantum Shannon theory with superpositions of trajectories